jhans-oscar/cybersecurity-labs/Over-the-wire/Bandit/Level-26.md

 1. Getting a Shell

-    In the same MORE error mode, I typed :shell and i get a shell for the level 26 user.
+    In the same MORE error mode, I typed :set shell? and i can see that we are still running the ShowText shell, so i just change it using :set shell=/bin/bash, then :shell and i get a shell for the level 26 user.

 2. Reading the password file